Prep School Weekly Overview

 Wk 8: This is the week a puppy typically can be spayed or neutered.
 If this is scheduled, we take the puppy to and from the vet.
 We then keep the puppy quiet during the 7-10 day recovery period.
 During this time, we keep your puppy on his schedule and routine and practice all previous exercises.
 If your puppy isn’t spayed or neutered, we continue practicing this week on all previous training and adding to it.
 This creates consistency and reliability.

-If your Puppy turns 16 weeks old this week they will receive their 16 week Puppy Vaccination & Rabies Shot.
+If your Puppy turns 16 weeks old this week they will receive their 16-week Puppy Vaccination & Rabies Shot.

 Wk 9-12: We continue with practice and socialization, continually requiring the puppy to give better behaviors for the same rewards and expanding on his exposures and experiences.
 We build reliability and constancy with the potty training, manners, and obedience by doing this.
 The puppy will do another practice transition during this time.
 We are now focusing in areas of most importance to the client and in areas the puppy has more difficulty.
 Adolescence is in full swing now and the puppy continues learning by testing limits and boundaries and getting clear feedback to what is and isn’t appropriate behavior.
 Teething also typically is going on now.
-We also continue practicing in new setting and applying all training to the real world so it will be functional once puppy is with client.
+We also continue practicing in a new setting and applying all training to the real world so it will be functional once the puppy is with the client.

 Wk 13-16: This is where we apply all finishing touches to the Socialization and potty training.
 The puppy’s schedule very closely mirrors the client’s requested schedule.
 Obedience is solid and reliable in most settings.
 Manners are very good at this point.
 If the puppy is still in adolescence and teething, the trainer may have special instructions for working with this once the puppy comes home.
 The puppy’s is getting many opportunities to practice and gain experience.